If X and Y Vary Directly: A full breakdown

 Graphical Representation of Direct Variation

 The graph of a direct variation equation, y = kx, is always a straight line that passes through the origin (0,0).
 The slope of this line is equal to the constant of proportionality, k.
-Worth adding: a positive value of k indicates a positive slope (line rises from left to right), while a negative value of k indicates a negative slope (line falls from left to right).
-Still, remember that in direct variation, k cannot be 0 That's the part that actually makes a difference..
+A positive value of k indicates a positive slope (line rises from left to right), while a negative value of k indicates a negative slope (line falls from left to right).
+Still, remember that in direct variation, k cannot be 0 Small thing, real impact..

 Real-World Applications of Direct Variation